-Part Two: General Constitutional Principles Governing Takings and Substantive Due Process public health, safety, and welfare.
-This authority is an inherent attribute of state governmental sovereignty and is shared with local governments in Washington under the state constitution.
-Pursuant to that authority, which is called the "police power," the government has the ability to regulate or limit the use of property.
+"Police Power."
+State governments have the authority and responsibility to protect the public health, safety, and welfare.
+This authority is an inherent attribute of state governmental sovereignty and Government has the authority is shared with local governments in Washington under the state constitution.
+Pursuant to that authority, which is called the "police power," the government has the and responsibility to protect the public health, safety, and welfare.